SteveLauC/Notes/database/Database_System_Concepts/Ch14_Indexing.md

    > Remeber that the amount of children of a non-leaf node is `ceil(n/2)`

-   On disk, each node takes a disk page, assume that the search key is fix-sized and takes 12 bytes, and a disk pointer has size 8, then a index entry takes 20 bytes, a disk page (assume it is 4000 bytes), can accommodate 200 index entries, i.e., n = 200, `[log ceil(n/2) N]` = `[log100 N]`.
+   On disk, each node takes a disk page, assume that the search key is fix-sized and takes 12 bytes, and a disk pointer has size 8, then an index entry takes 20 bytes, a disk page (assume it is 4000 bytes), can accommodate 200 index entries, i.e., n = 200, `[log ceil(n/2) N]` = `[log100 N]`.
 If we have 1 million index entries in the index file, this value is [log100 100_000_000] = 4, which means 4 pages